May 30, 2020

 Run for the trails, stay for the party!

-If you didn't know, the race is a non profit, driven by the motivated Foothills Rails to Trails Coalition.
-The board is a dedicated group who takes all proceeds to purchase and maintain the very trail system that you run on for public use.
+If you didn't already know, the race supports the non-profit Foothills Rails to Trails Coalition.
+The board is a dedicated group who uses all proceeds to purchase and maintain the very non-motorized trail system that you run on for public use.

-The Defiant Goldfish Tavern will host the beer garden this year!
+Celebrate your team’s 50-mile finish by enjoying a fresh, hot grilled cheese sandwich and a cold beer!
+Silver City Brewery will host the beer garden again this year!
 Each runner who wishes will receive a beer at the finish line!
-Runners are on a special list and will need their ID's.

 Many ways to participate

-Runners compete in divisions for awards.
+Teams compete in several divisions and catagories for awards.